Become a Fertility Nurse – Education & Certification

 The need for RNs, especially fertility nurses, is consistently strong.
-The demand for RNs is expected to remain stable at 6 percent between 2021 and 2031, regardless of location in the United States.
-Aspiring fertility nurses will need at least an associate’s degree in nursing (ADN), although many nurses increasingly obtain a bachelor’s of science in nursing (BSN) or even a master’s of science in nursing (MSN).
+The demand for RNs is expected to remain stable at 6 percent between 2023 and 2033, regardless of location in the United States.
+Aspiring fertility nurses will need at least an associate’s degree in nursing (ADN).
+However, many nurses increasingly obtain a bachelor’s of science in nursing (BSN) or even a master’s of science in nursing (MSN).

-Real-world experience is also highly valued in nursing with many degree programs even requiring previous work or volunteer experience in healthcare settings.
+Real-world experience is also highly valued in nursing, with many degree programs requiring previous work or volunteer experience in healthcare settings.
 For those interested in a fast-paced and dynamic profession, prospective students should consider an exciting and meaningful career as a fertility nurse.

 To learn more about how to become a fertility nurse and what a fertility nurse does day-to-day, look no further than our guide to fertility nurse degrees.